 DOES THE LAW INCLUDE NEW FINANCING OPTIONS TO HELP PAY FOR ENERGY EFFICIENCY WORK?: Along with the building emissions law, the City Council passed Local Law 96 to Establish a loan program called Property Assessed Clean Energy (PACE) financing.
 PACE loans fund energy efficiency and renewable energy projects.
 They have low (or no) upfront costs, low-interest rates, and longer terms, and they are repaid through a building’s property tax bill.

 NYC’s PACE program is sponsored by the Mayor’s Office of Sustainability (MOS) and administered by the New York City Energy Efficiency Corporation (NYCEEC) and the New York City Department of Finance.
 Read more about the PACE program, including eligibility and terms, on the NYCEEC website.

 WHAT IF I CAN’T COMPLY BY REDUCING ENERGY USE ALONE?: In addition to energy efficiency, the law provides some flexibility for buildings to comply with any of the following:

 A new department within the NYC Department of Buildings will also have the authority to grant exceptions, for reasons such as financial hardship and practical constraints (like lack of access to building systems due to existing leases).
 Ultimately, failure to comply will result in fines.

 Greenhouse gas offsets (like credits for planting trees) have no express geographic limitation, though they are capped at 10 percent of a building’s annual emissions limit.
-Again, further details will be specified in Department of Buildings rules.
+Again, further details will be specified in the Department of Buildings rules.

 ARE NEW BUILDINGS BUILT TO THE MOST RECENT ENERGY CODE REQUIRED TO COMPLY?
 Yes.
 Covered buildings are required to comply with emissions limits or other applicable requirements regardless of energy code compliance.